pelican-eggs/eggs/game_eggs/tycoon_games/openrct2/README.md

 Unfortunately, because console commands currently do not register, becoming the first admin on the server takes some steps, listed below:
 1. Ensure the "Log Server Actions" startup variable is set to "true".
 2. Start the server and join it with the client you want to make an admin.
-3. Open `ServerData/serverlogs/<Server Name>/<date>.txt` and copy the SHA1 hash next to your client's username (note the username as well).
+3. Open `ServerData/serverlogs/<Server Name>/<Latest Date>.txt` and copy the SHA1 hash next to your client's username (note the username as well).
 4. Then, open `ServerData/users.json`.
 Paste the hash into the "hash" value, and change the "name" value to your client's username.
 5. Reboot the server, re-join it, and you should be an admin!